 The Faculty of Arts and Humanities has a long and proud tradition of academic excellence.
 We rank consistently as one of the top Faculties in the Arts in Canada.
-Our ten departments and programs bring together over 150 full-time Professors, many of whom hold teaching and research awards on the local and international stages.
+Our nine departments and programs bring together over 150 full-time Professors, many of whom hold teaching and research awards on the local and international stages.

 English professor Joshua Schuster will help celebrate American poet Walt Whitman’s 200th birthday, as part of the annual Words: London’s Literary and Creative Arts Festival, taking place Nov.
 1-3 at Museum London.
 Schuster is delivering a public lecture, Legacies of Walt Whitman’s Summer in London.
 Read the full article

 Arts and Visual Culture PhD student Ruth Skinner has curated Anti-profit: Independent Publishing in London, the latest exhibition at the McIntosh Gallery, running through Oct.
 26. The exhibit explores the histories of independent arts and literary publishing in London.
 Read the full article

 Geneviève de Viveiros, French Studies, had recently created a vlog on her research relating to Emile Zola's works and his career.
 Zola was one of the most influential writers, journalists and critics of the 19th Century.
 Geneviève will share her archival research, travels and more through her vlog series.
 Read the Western News article View more about the EZolaproject on YouTube

 The research of Nandi Bhatia, English and Writing Studies, and Teresa Hubel (Huron College) has been featured in India Today.
 Both are working on a project focused on the representation of tawaifs and devadasis in literature, film and historical records.
 Read more